-- 338. Religion in American History.
+Even Falls - 338.
+Religion in American History.
 (3 hours) Role of religion in American history; impact of religion on major social and political developments.
+This course carries a Cultural Awareness Flag (C) in the Foundations and Core Program.

-Odd Springs - 344.
-Modern Central Europe.
+343. Modern Central Europe.
 (3 hours) A survey of German, Austrian, and Hungarian history from the 19th century to the present; topics include the industrial revolution in Central Europe, the 1848 revolutions, the creation and collapse of the German and Austro-Hungarian Empires, the rise of radical ideologies after 1918, the Second World War, and Germany's division and reunification.

-Odd Springs - 345.
-Military History.
+- 345. Military History.
 (3 hours) A survey of the role of warfare and the military in Western society from prehistory to the present.
 Topics will include the origins of war and military institutions; the relationship of military organizations to the state; philosophies/doctrines regarding the state's use of war as policy; the evolution and impact of new military technologies, tactics, and strategies; the role of leadership, organization, and logistics in war; moral and ethical issues of war; and the perspective of the individual combatant.
+This course carries a Writing Flag (W) in the Foundations and Core Program.
 Odd Falls - 356.
 Medieval History (3 hours) Beginning in the fifth century CE, this course follows the disintegration and rebirth of political, economic, and social life in Europe after the collapse of the Roman Empire through the fourteenth century.
 Those developments are contrasted to what is happening in China and the Middle East during the same time frame.

-- 360. Public History.
+This course carries a Writing Flag (W) in the Foundations and Core Program. - 360.
+Public History.
 (3 hours) Public history involves all those aspects of history that take place outside an academic classroom including work in museums, historical societies, archives, historic houses, oral history, administration, education, and more.
 Designed to prepare students in both the philosophical and practical aspects of history, the course includes numerous guest speakers and field work.

-Even Falls - 378.
+Odd Springs - 378.
 Tutorial Topics.
 (3 hours) Special topics in History using a one-on-one tutorial method of instruction similar to that used in humanities courses at Oxford University.
-Prerequisites: HIS111 or 113 and permission of the instructor.
+Prerequisites: History 111 or 113 and permission of the instructor.

-As needed - 407.
-World Prehistory.
+- 407. World Prehistory.
 (3 hours) A seminar examining the techniques involved in historical study of prehistory, the patterns of prehistoric life, and the changes that took place in human society in both the Paleolithic and Neolithic eras.
 Those changes included the evolution of modern humans in Africa and their colonization of the rest of the planet; revolutionary shifts in global climate and human culture and social organization; the transition from hunting/gathering to sedentism; the development of language, artistic expression, and religion; the domestication of plants and animals; and the utilization of increasingly diverse and sophisticated technologies.

-- 409. Modern Kentucky Politics and Government.
+This course carries a Writing Flag (W) in the Foundations and Core Program. - 409.
+Modern Kentucky Politics and Government.
 (3 hours) An introduction to the state's recent political history and an examination of how state government is structured and functions.

-Odd Falls - 412.
-Ancient History.
+- 412. Ancient History.
 (3 hours) Roots of western civilization; primary source material for the ancient Near East, Greece and Rome.
+This course carries a Writing Flag (W) in the Foundations and Core Program.

 Even Springs - 417.
 History of Modern Russia.
-(3 hours) A survey of Russian history from the 19th century to the present; topics will include the social and cultural trends of Imperial Russia, Russia's role in European and world affairs, the 1917 revolutions, the Communist era and Cold War, and the collapse of the Soviet Union.
+(3 hours) A survey of Russian history from the 19th century to the present, topics will include the social and cultural trends of Imperial Russia, Russia's role in European and world affairs, the 1917 revolutions, the Communist era and Cold War, and the collapse of the Soviet Union.